SCOR-3/Amazon.CO2-Server/README.md

 # Amazon.CO2-Server

-This project serves as a very slim backend designed to work with Amazon.CO2 on Demand's sample [website](https://heroic-valkyrie-d7ef27.netlify.app/).
+This project serves as a very slim backend designed to work with Amazon.CO2 [client site](https://heroic-valkyrie-d7ef27.netlify.app/).

 The server itself is implemented in [nodeJS](https://nodejs.org/en/about).
 Even if you are not familiar with the language do not worry, as the code has been extensively documented.
-The deployed backend server can be accessed using this [link](https://graceful-foal-hose.cyclic.app).
+The deployed backend server can be accessed using this [link](https://graceful-foal-hose.cyclic.app) as the base url for all the routes.

 ### One of the contributors deployed the server from his personal account.
 This allows [access](https://github.com/chinmayagarwal03/Amazon.CO2-Server) to the original repository.